 Since mosquitos can sneak through open doors without too much trouble, it's important to be vigilant in medicating and testing even pets like cats who live mostly indoors.
 It can only take one mosquito bite to infect your pet.

-We offer a range of prevention products, including Revolution and Advantage Multi., two topical medications for cats which prevents heartworms, ear mites, fleas and intestinal parasites.
+We offer a range of prevention products, including Revolution and Advantage Multi., two topical medications for cats that prevent heartworms, ear mites, fleas, and intestinal parasites.
 For dogs, we offer a wide range of monthly chewable preventative heartworm medications or 6-month injections.